 See all our Face Paint pages:

-Whilst this is not a Morris Federation issue of itself, complaints have a wider effect on the entire morris community.
+Whilst this is not a Morris Federation issues of itself, complaints have a wider effect on the entire morris community.
 It is indicative of the kind of challenge and difficult situation member sides may encounter in the event of someone perceiving dark-coloured face paint (or unfortunately lit / black and white photographs on social media) as full-face black make-up.

 Conclusion